 - The average postsecondary student spends between $628 and $1,471 annually for books and supplies as of the 2021-2022 academic year.

-- Hardcopy books can cost as much as $400.00, with the average price between $80 and $150.
+- Hard copy books can cost as much as $400, with an average price between $80 and $150.

 - The price of textbooks increases by an average of 12% with each new edition.

 - Between 1977 and 2015, the cost of textbooks increased 1,041%.

 - The increase in the cost of textbooks outpaced currency inflation by 238% from 1977 to 2015.